 Express Mail includes $100 of coverage automatically.

 |$2.35||$50.01 to $100|

 |$2.90||$100.01 to $200|

 These rates are valid for parcels within the US only!

 If your package is being shipped outside the US, the rates differ and may not be available for all methods:

-If you elect not to purchase insurance, I am not responsible if the package is not delivered, lost in the mail, or otherwise damaged.
+USPS Priority Mail within the US now includes free insurance up to a $50 value.
+If your sling is $50 or less, you need not select insurance at checkout, as it will be included.
+If you elect not to purchase insurance for slings valued at more than $50, I am not responsible if the package is not delivered, lost in the mail, or otherwise damaged.
 Please read more about shipping if you have any doubts!
 Also please keep in mind that insurance is NOT available on the Priority Mail International Flat Rate envelope.
 I'm sorry about that; I don't know why the USPS does it that way, but if you purchase insurance with PMI Flat Rate, it's just $1.85 extra that doesn't actually do anything.
 I can't add insurance to it.
 Insurance is NOT available on First-Class International (FCI) packages either.
 If you live outside the US, you will need to ship by Priority Mail International if you want insurance on the package -- again, if you select insurance on your FCI package, you will not actually get insurance (because the USPS will not add it).

 If you have a wrap conversion or hemming, you can have insurance added to the packages for Priority Mail shipping only.
-You will need to select the amount you want the package insured for on the product page, AND also click the insurance box at checkout.
-If you do not click the insurance box at checkout, the insurance is NOT actually added to your shipping cost, and I will need to bill you for the additional amount incurred.
+You will need to select the amount you want the package insured for on the product page, but no longer need to click the insurance box at checkout -- that was too confusing, so I now charge for the actual insurance rate within the WCRS option.